abhayra12/spark-practice/README.md

 - JupyterLab with persistent settings
 - Bash terminal with Git support
 - Projects directory for your Spark exercises
+- Python 3.9 environment (for compatibility with PySpark 3.3.1)

 ## Getting Started